Createdd/Writing/articles/UnderstandingML.md

 The training data contains features, which stand for important classifications and target values, which stand for the desired piece of information for the model.

+#### Problems

+- regressions (trying to find a line or curve that fit the data)
+- classification (trying to group data into classes)
+- clustering (trying to identify segments of the data)

+#### Algorithms

+Common styles are:
+- decision trees (construct a model based on actual values of attributes in a data)
+- neural networks (construct a model based on the recombination and reevaluation of results within the training data)
+- bayesian (filters according to probabilistic classifiers)
+- K-means (construct a model based on the *k* closest training examples)